LuisOlivaresJ/Dosepy/README.md

 ## Contributing

-Dosepy uses GitHub as a plataform to store and develop the software.
+Dosepy uses GitHub as a platform to store and develop the software.
-* To report software bugs create an issue [here](https://github.com/LuisOlivaresJ/Dosepy/issues)
+* To report software bugs, create an issue [here](https://github.com/LuisOlivaresJ/Dosepy/issues)
-* To commit changes, create an issue, [fork](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) the respository, make your changes and make a new pull request.
+* To commit changes, create an issue, [fork](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) the repository, make your changes, and make a new pull request.

 ## Discussion
 Have questions?
 Ask them on the Dosepy [discussion forum](https://groups.google.com/g/dosepy).